GoldenStarCode/test/README.rst

                      Determines which version of the feature mappings is utilized.

          * **sigma: float, default=1**\
-                     A positve real number specifying the Gaussian weight parameter employed in the definition of the signed distance.
+                     A positive real number specifying the Gaussian weight parameter employed in the definition of the signed distance.
 So, it will be effective only when version='signed'.